 The Labour Law Amendment Act 2013 introduced a new form of carer's leave to Austrian law.
 Upon written consent by the employer, employees who have been employed for more than three months (with the same employer) may take carer's leave for a period of up to three months in order to take care of close relatives who have been granted federal care allowance at level 3, according to the Federal Care Allowance Act.
-In the event a minor is the subject of care, the grant of federal care allowance at level 1 suffices
+In the event a minor is the subject of care, the grant of federal care allowance at level 1 suffices.

 In general, this form of carer's leave may only be taken once for the same person.
-However, in the event of a significant increase in the need of long-term care, another period of carer's leave may be taken.
-The employee is not entitled to receive salary during carer's leave.
+However, in the event of a significant increase in the need for long-term care, another period of carer's leave may be taken.
+The employee is not entitled to receive a salary during carer's leave.
 However, he or she may claim a governmental carer's leave allowance.

-What employee benefits are prescribed by law?
+25 What employee benefits are prescribed by law?

 In addition to the agreed salary, the employer is statutorily obliged to make contributions to the social insurance fund.
-In general, an employer contributes to pension, medical, unemployment insurance, corporate pension insurance funds as well as to insurance against non-payment in the case of insolvency.
+In general, an employer contributes to pension, medical, unemployment insurance, corporate pension insurance funds as well as to insurance against nonpayment in the case of insolvency.

-The majority of collective bargaining agreements further provide for an obligation of the employer to pay bonus payments (ie, holiday pay and Christmas bonus, each generally amounting to a month's salary).
+The majority of collective bargaining agreements further provide for an obligation of the employer to pay bonus payments (ie, holiday pay, due in May or June, and Christmas bonus, due in November or December, each generally amounting to a month's salary).
+For employees, whose employment relationship begins or ends during a calendar year, those remunerations shall be paid on a pro rata basis.

-Furthermore, statutory benefits on the part of the employee include paid holiday leave (see 20), severance pay (see question 37), medical examinations (under certain circumstances), etc.
+Furthermore, statutory benefits on the part of the employee include paid holiday leave (see question 22), severance pay (see question 39), medical examinations (under certain circumstances), etc.

-25 Are there any special rules relating to part-time or fixed-term employees?
+26 Are there any special rules relating to part-time or fixed-term employees?

 With respect to part-time work, the Austrian Working Hours Act provides an explicit principle of non-discrimination (ie, part-time employees cannot be discriminated against compared with full-time employees due to the fact that they work part-time, unless a different treatment is justified by objective grounds).
-However, in contrast with full-time employees, the employer may unilaterally change the agreed working hours of a part-time employee, provided: (i) this is justified by objective grounds; (ii) the employee is given notice of at least two weeks prior to such change; (iii) there are no conflicting (extenuating) circumstances on the part of the employee; and (iv) nothing to the contrary has been agreed by the parties.
+However, in contrast with full-time employees, the employer may unilaterally change the agreed working hours of a part-time employee, provided:

+- · this is justified by objective grounds; - the employee is given notice of at least two weeks prior to such change; - there are no conflicting (extenuating) circumstances on the part of the employee; and - · nothing to the contrary has been agreed by the parties.

 A change of the agreed working hours requires a written form.
-Furthermore, as of 2016 the employer is obliged to notify his part-time employees of all full-time positions which are becoming vacant.
+Furthermore, as of 2016 the employer is obliged to notify his part-time employees of all full-time positions that are becoming vacant.
 For overtime work exceeding the agreed part-time working hours (but below the maximum statutory of eight hours per day and 40 hours per week) a surcharge of 25 per cent is due.